Beaverton Tree Removal Near You

 The first step to finding out if you need a tree removal permit in the city of Beaverton is finding out if you are within the city limits.
+Since tree removal permits in Portland would be considered something different.
 You can look at a map of the boundaries here.

 A second, easier option is to look up your address at www.portlandmaps.com.
 Under the “Jurisdiction” area, it should say “Beaverton.”
 If it only lists the county and not the actual city, then you are outside of the city limits.
 This should be confirmed by contacting city of Beaverton zoning before moving ahead with any tree work.